 Some of the evidence that can be assembled to prove your case includes paperwork displaying ownership, medical records showing injuries, pictures, video footage, eyewitness testimonies, letters, emails or paperwork proving that an owner was aware of an issue, and more.

 Common Premises Liability Hazards

-Countless hazards can cause premise liability injuries in Newport Beach.
+Countless hazards can cause premises liability injuries in Newport Beach.
 Some of the most common dangers seen by our personal injury lawyers include: